sveltejs/kit/.changeset/serious-bears-listen.md

 '@sveltejs/kit': patch
 ---

-throw error if index.svelte not found in dev / build command.
+[fix] avoid infinite loop and log warning if no routes found